owtf/ptp/_sources/contribute.txt

 class from which to inherit.

-The :ref:`xmlparser-label` already defines :meth:`libptpt.parser.XMLParser.handle_file` for us.
+The :ref:`xmlparser-label` already defines :meth:`libptp.parser.XMLParser.handle_file` for us.
 This will initialize the :attr:`MyXMLParser.stream` instance variable with a handle on the root node of the file.